Watchung Hills Regional High School: History

+In 2020, it was revealed that students from the school's special education program had been omitted from the 2020 yearbook.

 In 2021, the school announced that it would retain its Warriors team name, but updated its logo and branding to remove any images of Native American symbols and to help represent unity in the district.
 The retired logo had featured a Native American headdress.